 LVD Characterization Error An LVD contactor must be characterized.
-See Low Voltage Disconnect on page 49.
+See Low Voltage Disconnect on page 48.

 LVD Disconnected An LVD contactor has disconnected the battery or load.
-See Low Voltage Disconnect on page 49.
+See Low Voltage Disconnect

 LVD Fail An LVD contactor is faulty or the control cable from the I/O board is disconnected.